opencomponents/opencomponents.github.io/website/docs/quick-start-tutorial.md

 **package.json**: Contains component metadata, dependencies, and OpenComponents-specific configuration.

-**template.js**: The ES6 template that defines how your component looks using modern JavaScript.
+**template.ts**: The ES6 template that defines how your component looks using modern JavaScript.

-**server.js**: Optional file for server-side logic, data fetching, or API calls.
+**server.ts**: Optional file for server-side logic, data fetching, or API calls.

 ### Template Options